codac-team/codac/doc/source/how_to.rst

 Serialization
 -------------

-In case of heavy computations, a Tube object can be serialized within a binary file and fastly re-created afterwards:
+In case of heavy computations, a :code:`Tube` object can be serialized within a binary file and fastly re-created afterwards:

 .. code-block:: c++